-Several different types of drug allergic reactions can occur: reactions can range from a rash to arthritis or kidney problems.
+Several different types of drug allergic reactions can occur: reactions can range from a rash to joint pain or kidney problems.
 The body's response can affect many organ systems, but the skin is the system most frequently involved.

 Drug allergies can vary greatly in severity.
-They may be dangerous, as the body's response can happen very quickly with a strong reaction (within 1-15 minutes), which can be life threatening, as in anaphylaxis (see below).
+They may be dangerous, as the body's response can happen very quickly with a strong reaction (within 1 to 15 minutes), which can be life threatening, as in anaphylaxis (see below).

 In contrast to other types of adverse drug reactions, the number and severity of allergic reactions do not usually correlate with the amount of medication taken.
 For people who are allergic to a drug, even a small amount of the medication can trigger an allergic reaction.
 Examples of reactions are: